 Rooms: There are 25 rooms providing accommodation for up to 50 guests at any one time.
 Each has an en-suite bathroom with bathtub and his and hers basins, outdoor shower, sitting area and private deck with a plunge pool.
 The rooms include 1 larger family suite and 3 family cottages.
 The cottages have 2 bedrooms each.

 Activities: Explore Phinda Private Game Reserve by 4x4 vehicle, from the water and on foot.
 Night drives and off-roading are permitted.
-You can also track black rhino on foot and pay a visit to the endangered cat programme.
+You can also track black rhino on foot.
 You can take a photographic safari in a specially adapted 4x4 vehicle, subject to availability.
 The lodge offers excursions to the coast, where you can go swimming with whale sharks, and to a Zulu village for an insight into local life.

 Facilities: The main building which houses the lounge is a crescent shape with a central open air courtyard.
 The lounge has a collection of games and books and an open fire.
 There are several decks at different levels for relaxing and eating, a boma for night dining, and a small swimming pool.
 There is a shop on site.